openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Extending_Model_Optimizer_with_Caffe_Python_Layers.md

 }
 ```

-This article describes only a procedure on how to extract operator attributes in the Model Optimizer.
+This article describes only a procedure on how to extract operator attributes in Model Optimizer.
 The rest of the
 operation enabling pipeline and information on how to support other Caffe operations (written in C++) is described in
 the [Customize_Model_Optimizer](Customize_Model_Optimizer.md) guide.